State Laws & City Ordinance

 Option 1: Home Study

-- Renewing homeschoolers send a copy of the child's scores on a nationally standardized test OR a certified teacher’s evaluation stating the child “is being taught in accordance with a sustained curriculum of quality at least equal to public schools” or “at least equal to that offered by public schools to a child of similar disabilities” OR scores from a state standardized test (LEAP or iLEAP) OR a portfolio that includes such things as samples of the child's work, list of materials used and other documents may be submitted, but will usually be rejected as insufficient.
+Renewing homeschoolers, send a copy of the child’s scores on a nationally standardized test OR a certified teacher’s evaluation stating the child “is being taught in accordance with a sustained curriculum of quality at least equal to public schools” or “at least equal to that offered by public schools to a child of similar disabilities” OR scores from a state standardized test (LEAP or iLEAP) OR a Curriculum “packet” that includes such things as samples of the child’s work (1 – 2 pages of each core subject, i.e. Math, English, Science, & Social Studies), list of subjects taught with books and materials used, statement from a third party stating the child’s progress, a report card, and/or copies of standardized tests.
+This can be done either online or by mail.

 - Be sure to check off the box at the bottom of the form if you don’t want your private information published.